NetCoreTemplates/razor-ssg/MyApp/_pages/uses.md

 ---
-title: Software and gadgets I use & love
+title: Things I use & love
 ---

 ## Software I use, gadgets I love, and other things I recommend.